The rash in chicken pox first appears as pinkish raised bumps a few millimetres across, usually on the chest or abdomen.

 Within hours the bumps develop into very itchy blisters, containing a clear fluid.
 These blisters are known as vesicles.

 The vesicles break down quite rapidly and form crusts and scabs, but a new crop of vesicles appears just as the previous crop starts to crust.

-Typically 250 to 500 vesicles will form during the chickenpox illness.
-The chickenpox rash is usually most clustered on the chest and abdomen, with fewer vesicles on the face and limbs.
+Typically 250 to 500 vesicles will form during the chicken pox illness.
+The chicken pox rash is usually mostly clustered on the chest and abdomen, with fewer vesicles on the face and limbs.

 Blisters in the mouth make eating or drinking difficult.
-The blisters usually stop forming by the fifth day of the rash, and most of these become crusted by sixth day of the illness.
+The blisters usually stop forming by the 5th day of the rash, and most of these become crusted by the 6th day of the illness.

 Reviewed by paediatrician Prof Eugene Weinberg.
 MBChB; FCP (SA); PAED (SA).
 March 2018.